chipsalliance/verible-formatter-action/README.md

     github_token: ${{ secrets.GITHUB_TOKEN }}
 ```

-Additionally, you can add various flags to the formatter with the ``parameter`` input:
+Additionally, you can add various flags to the formatter with the ``parameters`` input:

 ```yaml
 - uses: chipsalliance/verible-formatter-action@main